-1.3 Competition on cross zonal capacity between day-ahead and balancing capacity market
+1.3 Optimised allocation of cross zonal capacity between day-ahead and balancing capacity market

-The CZC between two bidding zones is an example of a scarce resource which has to be allocated in an economically efficient way.
-The CZC allocated to the SDAC decrease the available CZC for balancing capacity (BC) and vice versa.
-In other words, allocation of CZC to one market increases its welfare but decreases the welfare of the second one and vice versa.
-The DA and BC markets therefore bilaterally compete for the available CZC for the timeframe of D-1.
-By establishing a method for allocating CZC, the equal treatment of both markets shall be ensured.
+CZC between two bidding zones can be allocated to different time frames and is thus a scarce resource which has to be allocated in an economically efficient way.
+The CZC allocated to the SDAC decreases the available CZC for the balancing capacity (BC) and vice versa.
+In other words, allocation of CZC to one market increases the welfare resulting from that market but decreases the welfare resulting from the other and vice versa.

-The market-based allocation process implies CZCA for the balancing capacity market between W-1 and D-1 for the 24 hours day D together with the Contracting of balancing capacity.
+The market based allocation process implies allocation of CZCA for the balancing capacity market between W-1 and D-1 for the 24 hours of day D together with the contracting of balancing capacity.

-Energy supply and demand bids, together with balancing capacity bids, therefore compete for the available CZC for day D.
+Day-ahead energy supply and demand bids, together with balancing capacity bids, therefore compete for the available CZC for day D.

-The classical economic concept to optimally allocate CZC to different purposes (also called the optimal capacity split problem) is to express the marginal economic surplus for an increment of CZC used for each purpose, and then find the capacity split where the marginal value for each purpose is equal (or the difference in marginal value is minimal if the lines do not cross).
+The classic economic approach to (Pareto) optimally allocating CZC to different purposes (also called the optimal capacity split problem) is to set the capacity split such that the marginal value for each purpose is equal (or the difference in marginal value is minimal if the lines do not cross).
 This principle is shown in Figure 1 below.
+Given the scope of the MB CZCA, this capacity split achieves the maximum overall welfare.